johanbove/johanbove.github.io/_posts/2015-07-07-tweetledee.markdown

 ## What about some Tweets?

-[Twitter](http://www.twitter.com) does not need an introduction, right?
+[Twitter](http://www.twitter.com) does not need an introduction...

 I have [my own account](http://twitter.com/johanbove) through which I tweet anything I like to share with the World.
 It could be a quick thought, a cool picture or some really fascinating article, I always try to keep it interesting, at least for myself :smile:

 I recently became more active on Twitter and since I have this blog, I figured it would be cool to include [my Twitter stream on my own website](/tweets.html) in a fun way.